FaunaYun/Telling-stories-with-data-portfolio/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
 Hi!
-My name is Yun Zeng, a current 2nd year MSPPM student at CMU.
+My name is Yun Zeng (she/her), a current 2nd year MSPPM student at CMU.
 I hope I can gain data visualization skills and data narratives in this class to better prepare for my future career and study.

 # What I hope to learn
 1. How different chart types serve different analytical purposes